 We must make much better use of the opportunities offered by digital technologies which know no borders.
 To do so, we will need to break down national silos in telecoms regulation, in copyright and data protection legislation, in the management of radio waves and in the application of competition law.
 The more markets are regulated transnationally, the more competition rules can become transversal or even continental.
-You should set clear long-term strategic goals to offer legal certainty to the sector and create the right regulatory environment to foster investment and innovative businesses.
+You should offer legal certainty to the sector and create the right regulatory environment to foster investment and innovative businesses.
 You should also ensure that users are at the centre of your action.
-They should be able to use their mobile phones across Europe without having to pay roaming charges.
 They should be offered access to services, music, movies and sports events on their electronic devices wherever they are in Europe and regardless of borders.
 You will also need to ensure that the right conditions are set, including through copyright law, to support cultural and creative industries and exploit their potential for the economy.

-During our mandate, I would like you to focus on the following:
+During our mandate, on the basis of the work already started by the Commission since 2014, I would like you to focus on the following: